JofArnold/cv/README.md

 **Freelance lead frontend engineer, Nov 2017 - now**

-Led rebuild of existing jQuery site into React and Redux using TDD (Jest) and Flowtype.
-Introduced my functional css library to improve design consistency in colors, sizes and vertical rhythm.
+Led rebuild of existing jQuery site into React and Redux using TDD (Jest) and Flowtype, building the majority of the frontend and frontend business logic.
+Used expertise with maintainable and consistent compononents to ensure styles and vertical easy to follow by subsequent developers.

 ### London Tech Startup

 **Freelance senior frontend engineer, Sept 2017 - now**

 Completely designed app, visual brand, and marketing site for a London-based tech startup.
-Main developer of frontend using React, GraphQL, Apollo, SCSS.
+Main developer of frontend using React, GraphQL, Apollo, SCSS, styled-components.

 ### London Property Startup